Thursday, September 19, 2024

 Baby was quiet tonight.

 "Is this an open program?"
-I asked.
+I asked the man.

 We stepped into the cathedral; soft lamps lit up the rows of gleaming wooden pews and the soaring ceilings made me sigh with peace.
-I ran a hand over my belly again, as was now becoming a habit in my eighth month of pregnancy.
+I ran a hand over my belly again, which was becoming a habit in my eighth month of pregnancy.
 I was very aware that my little one could now hear everything, especially my voice, and could even feel my feelings.

 We sidled into a pew and sat down amidst the gathering crowd that softly chattered.
 I read through the program that the man had handed us at the door and felt, again, a flash of growing confusion and unease.